Ahmadk-g/WordWander/README.md

 - `fontstyle` : Not a standard Python module; it may be a custom module for styling text.
 - `time` : Provides various time-related functions.

+# Testing

+# Deployment

+The live link can be found here - [Word Wander](https://word-wander-c212ee79ed5a.herokuapp.com/)

+This project was deployed using the Code Institute's mock terminal for Heroku.

+__Steps for deployment__:

+1. Create an account or log in to Heroku.
+2. On the dashboard, in the right corner click the button that says "New" and choose "Create New App".
+3. Pick a name of the app.
+The name has to be unique because it can't match any other name being used.
+4. Select your region, United States or Europe.
+5. Add payment method if needed.
+6. Click "Create App".
+7. On the menu at the top of the page, go to the Settings Tab.
+8. Scroll down to Config Vars and click "Reveal Config Vars".
+9. Add a new Config Var and enter PORT in the keybox and 8000 in the valuebox.
+10. Under Config Vars you will find Buildpacks.
+11. Click "Add Buildpacks".
+12. Select python.
+13. Repeat this step but select nodejs.
+14. Important to know: The python has to be picked before the nodejs, if it is not in order 6you can change the order by click and drag to correct the order.
+15. Scroll back to the top of the page, to the menu and go to the Deploy Tab.
+16. Select GitHub as the deployment method and confirm.
+17. Search for you repository name and connect that.
+18. Scroll down to the bottom of the page and there you can choose if you want the deploys to be Automatic or Manually.
+The Manually deployed branches needs redepolying each time the repository is updated.
+19. Click "View" to see the live site.

+# Credts